Buddy Gomez

-Tomas "Buddy" Gomez III (March 25, 1935 – July 22, 2021) was a Philippine journalist, businessman, and politician, who most notably served in a number of posts in the administration of Corazon Aquino.
+Tomas "Buddy" Bayhon Gomez III (March 25, 1935 – July 22, 2021) was a Philippine journalist, businessman, and politician, who most notably served in a number of posts in the administration of Corazon Aquino.

 Early life and career

 Gomez was born on March 25, 1935, in Calbayog, Samar, to a prominent family.
+He is the son of Tomas Arquiza Gomez Jr. and Helen Rowland Bayhon.
 His grandfather was Senator Tomas Gomez, Sr., who represented Samar in the Commonwealth Senate.

 He began his career in 1957 at DZCA Radio Reloj, which at the time was owned by the ABS-CBN network.
 In 1961 he began working as a management trainee at Ayala Corporation, where he would remain for 25 years.
 He spent much of that time working directly with the corporation's then-chief executive Enrique Zobel, first as his executive assistant and then in a number of more senior posts.
 By 1972 he was Manager of the Commercial Centers Division (now Ayala Malls); executive director of the Filipinas Foundation (now the Ayala Foundation), and the firm's Public Relations Director.
 In that year he was forced to go into an "involuntary exile" as a result of the imposition of martial law, continuing to work for Ayala abroad for a number years before eventually returning to the Philippines.

 In April 1986, he was appointed by new President Corazon Aquino as the Consul-General of the Philippines in Honolulu, Hawaii.
 The position was an important one, not only because of sizable Filipino community in Hawaii, but because former President Ferdinand Marcos had taken up exile there, along with as well as his family and 89-person strong entourage.
 As such, Gomez acted as Aquino's "eyes and ears", keeping tabs on the ex-president.
 Colonel Arturo Aruiza, a Marcos confidant who joined the former dictator in Hawaii, described Gomez as a "plague in our lives, whose chief preoccupation was to keep track of our doings."
-During his tenure Gomez acquired a reputation as a "financial freak", who cut the consulate's headcount, and forwent his housing allowance (instead living on the consulate's second floor) in order to supplement the those of his remaining staff.
+During his tenure Gomez acquired a reputation as a "financial freak", who cut the consulate's headcount, and forwent his housing allowance (instead living on the consulate's second floor) in order to supplement those of his remaining staff.
 His vision of converting part of the historic consulate building into a museum and archive dedicated to the Filipino community in Hawaii, however, was unfulfilled at the time of his recall in December 1989, shortly after Marcos's death.